-From 1 July 2017, the Legal Services Commission will act as the first point of contact for South Australians seeking legal services, under reforms announced by the state government.
+From 1 July 2017, the Legal Services Commission will act as the first point of contact for South Australians seeking legal services, under reforms to the sector.

 Basic legal information will be more accessible online, and there will be an increase in call centre staff at the Legal Services Commission to ensure anyone can get simple legal information on the phone.

 The Legal Services Commission will be the first point of contact for South Australians seeking community legal services and advice, and will refer matters to the most appropriate service as required.

 All community legal services will continue their ‘no wrong door’ policy – ensuring that anyone who seeks help, regardless of which service they approach, will be directed to the service most appropriate for their needs.